בס״ד

 • The Divine Plan

-So, the shocking part would be, when Achashverosh was looking for a wife, Esther ended up as a contestant in a beauty pageant and later as the wife of Achashverosh.
+So, the shocking part would be that when Achashverosh was looking for a wife, Esther ended up as a contestant in a beauty pageant and later as the wife of Achashverosh.

-This is a very serious issue - so, how do we understand this?
+This is a very serious issue, so how do we understand it?
 It seems like Mordechai and Esther were driven by something.
 But what can it be?
-To understand this, we need to look at a different episode in the Torah, and this is where I believe they took their inspiration from.
+To understand this, we need to look at a different episode in the Torah, which is where I believe they took their inspiration from.

-In Parashat Vayera, Chapter 19, the Torah tells us a story of how two angels came to save Lot and his family by taking them out from the city of Sodom before it was destroyed.
-So the two daughters and father Lot end up in some cave outside the city.
+In Parashat Vayera, Chapter 19, the Torah tells us how two angels came to save Lot and his family by taking them out of Sodom before it was destroyed.
+So the two daughters and father, Lot, end up in some cave outside the city.
 And this is where I would like to draw your attention.

 The two daughters of Lot thought that there was no man left in the world, so they decided to be with their father to continue mankind.
-To accomplish this they decided to intoxicate their father with wine.
-And this is exactly how they did.
+To accomplish this, they decide to intoxicate their father with wine.
+And that’s exactly how they did it.

 Chapter 19:36-38 - וַֽתַּהֲרֶ֛יןָ שְׁתֵּ֥י בְנֽוֹת־ל֖וֹט מֵאֲבִיהֶֽן׃ - Thus the two daughters of Lot became pregnant by their father.